akr411/doit/README.md

 ### List View

-View all todos in a beautiful list:
+View all todos in a list:

 ```bash
 doit -list